yuvalmGS/gigaspaces-wiki-jekyll/sbp/master-worker-pattern.markdown

 When running multiple `Workers`, processing is load-balanced across all the workers in an even manner.
 When there is a large amount of activity, you might need to run a partitioned space to allow the space layer to store a large number of `Request` objects (there will always be a small number of `Result` objects in the space), and to cope with a large number of `Workers`.
 This makes sure that your system can scale, and the space layer does not act as a bottleneck.

 When running the space in clustered partitioned mode, you cannot run the workers in blocking mode without assigning a value to the `Request` object routing field.
-The depanlinkDesignated Workers approachtengahlink#Example 2 - Designated Workersbelakanglink allows you to run the workers against a partitioned space, in blocking mode.
+The [Designated Workers approach](#Example 2 - Designated Workers) allows you to run the workers against a partitioned space, in blocking mode.

 The following sections include code samples and configuration that illustrate the Master-Worker implementation via Polling Containers, using the Random Workers and Designated Workers approach.

 {% tip %}
-We invite you to depanlinkdownloadtengahlink/attachment_files/sbp/MasterWorker.zipbelakanglink the code examples and configuration files used with this article.
+We invite you to [download](/attachment_files/sbp/MasterWorker.zip) the code examples and configuration files used with this article.
 {% endtip %}